audreythellman/hbwater_chla/rfu-calculation-vignette.md

 in the same way (see: [2020 RFU](https://docs.google.com/spreadsheets/d/1upnEjjn9tV2HmHWzrN-PuQlx7YOTkYBg/edit?usp=sharing&ouid=114138765499543876405&rtpof=true&sd=true))

+If you are not a HBWaTER user, use the raw file in the `demo/` folder and skip to **STEP 2**.
+To use the function as is, we recommend uploading this demo file to Google Drive.
+Otherwise, change part of the `get_chla_data_fr_drive` function.

 - *Note: each of the different data frames are saved as three different excel sheets labeled: rfu, blanks, & sa.*
 - *Note: the formatting for this file name is: hbwtr_chla_rfu_YEAR.xlsx*

 Re-upload this newly formatted data to the `input data` sub-folder in `1_Algae/Data/` folder.
-The next steps pull from the google drive uploaded data.
+The next steps pull from the Google Drive uploaded data.

 Next, you are going to update **your local copy** of